Soaring QB market further evidence that moving on from Russell Wilson was right move

 But did those Seahawks teams replicate their success once all those guys got their big pay days?
 Not so much.
 They haven't been to an NFC Championship Game since the 2014 season.

 But Carroll and Schneider have shown the ability to build a winner.
-Moving on from Wilson had to be difficult, but it may have been the best thing for this franchise.
+Moving on from Wilson had to be difficult, but it might have been the best thing for this franchise.

 (0) comments